First Alert Forecast: sunshine and cool temps for the next few days

 WILMINGTON, N.C.
-(WECT) - Happy Saturday to you!
-I hope you are enjoying your weekend so far!
-And hopefully you didn't take a whole lot of time on your hair today, it's pretty breezy!
+(WECT) - Good Sunday to you!
+Hope you are enjoying your weekend so far.
+Did you set your clock ahead?
+Sunrise is now just a little past 7:30 in the morning and will set tonight near 7:15 p.m.

-High pressure in control over the next several days.
-So make sure you have a pair of sunglasses!
-We'll see plenty of sunshine, but it is going to be chilly.
-Temperatures tomorrow morning will be dropping to below or near freezing so be sure to cover or bring in sensitive plants!
-In the afternoon, temperatures will be in the upper 50s toward the coast and in the lower 60s further inland.
+High pressure remains in control through the early week, so sunglasses will serve you well.
+We’ll see plenty of sunshine, but it is going to be a chilly start this morning with frosty temperatures near or below freezing.
+Hopefully, you took precautions against the cold in regard to outdoor plants and pets.
+In the afternoon, temperatures will be in the upper 50s toward the coast and in the lower 60s inland.

-DON'T FORGET ABOUT YOUR CLOCKS!
-Daylight saving time is tonight so before you head to be, set your clock ahead one hour!

-Rain chances are coming back into the forecast, as well as some warmer temperatures!
-You can check it out in your 7-Day Planning Forecast for Wilmington below.
-You can find your 10 Day Forecast for your backyard or on the go on your WECT Weather App!
+Rain chances return to the fold along with warmer temperatures.
+You can see how the new week plays out in your 7-Day Planning Forecast for Wilmington below.
+Remember, you can find your 10 Day Forecast for your backyard or on the go on your WECT Weather App!

 Copyright 2020 WECT.
 All rights reserved.